lidiaCirrone/lidiaCirrone/README.md

 Born and raised in Torino.
 Obsessed with foreign languages, tea, travels and concerts.

-### Skills & Interests 💖
+### Skills & Interests 🤹

 ✨ currently diving into Angular and Next.js
 ⚙️ ReactJS and React Native (+ Expo)
+💖 TypeScript recently got a hold of my heart
 🖌️ loads of HTML, CSS and JavaScript
 ⚡ PHP and WordPress
 🐍 a little bit of Python